Tom Hunt (politician)

-Thomas Patrick Hunt (born 31 August 1988) is a former Member of Parliament (MP) for Ipswich from 2019 to 2024.
-During his time in Parliament, he was a member of the Conservative Party, serving on the Education Select Committee and as the Prime Minister’s Trade Envoy to Bangladesh.
-After leaving Parliament, he was provisionally expelled from the Conservative Party in 2025, with media reports describing the move as part of a wider repositioning of the party (David Maddox, The Independent, 21 July 2025).
-In response, Hunt issued a statement rejecting the allegations and confirming he would seek legal advice.
+Thomas Patrick Hunt (born 31 August 1988) is an English politician who served as Member of Parliament (MP) for Ipswich from 2019 to 2024.
+During his time in Parliament, he was a member of the Conservative Party, serving on the Education Select Committee and as the Prime Minister's Trade Envoy to Bangladesh.
+After leaving Parliament, he was provisionally expelled from the Conservative Party in 2025.
 In the weeks beforehand, The Times reported that he was among a number of former MPs being targeted by Reform UK as potential recruits.

 Earlier in his career, he was a councillor on East Cambridgeshire District Council from 2011 to 2017.
 Following the Cambridgeshire and Peterborough devolution deal, Hunt also worked as chief of staff to the elected Mayor of Cambridgeshire and Peterborough.

 Early life and education

 Thomas Hunt was born on 31 August 1988 in Ely, Cambridgeshire.
 He was privately educated at King's Ely and then at the state Hills Road Sixth Form College in Cambridge.
 Hunt went on to study Politics and Modern History at the University of Manchester and an MSc at Pembroke College, Oxford.
 After Manchester and before Oxford, Hunt worked for four months in an agricultural processing plant in the Fens, sorting vegetables.